 Have you had your mind changed by meeting Christ Jesus so that you now desire to live a new life in alignment with His will?
 Are you living a life in fellowship with God, seeking His heart and mind?
 Do you now desire to walk in His ways?

 Bible commentator David Guzik says, “it is utterly incompatible for a new creation in Christ to be comfortable in habitual sin.”

-Before you experience condemnation, first remember: This does not mean perfection; we all sin at times no matter how hard we try.
-The question is, when you do succumb to temptation, is it your desire to turn from it still and honor God with all your life?
+Before you experience condemnation in reading such a statement, remember this: This does not mean we are perfect; we all sin at times no matter how hard we try.
+We all struggle with our motives and self-focus at times, and we can do no good without the help of God’s Spirit through His grace.
+The question to ask ourselves is this: When we do succumb to temptation, is it our desire to turn from it still and honor God with our all?